 Because of racist and sexist policies, she was repeatedly rejected.
 With the encouragement of the founder and editor of the Chicago Defender, and with financial assistance from the founder and president of the Chicago’s Binga State Bank, Coleman took French language lessons and subsequently went to France to study aviation and obtain her pilot's license.
 She graduated in June 1921 from the Federation Aeronautique Internationale, specializing in parachuting and stunt flying.

 Coleman returned to America and her barnstorming achievements won acclaim from everyone that saw her flying exhibitions.
 For her daring stunts she became known as "Brave Bessie."
 She dreamed of opening an aviation training school for African-Americans.
-This goal was not met because of her untimely death at the age of 30, during a rehearsal for her show in Jacksonville, Florida.
+This goal was not met because of her untimely death at the age of 34, during a rehearsal for her show in Jacksonville, Florida in 1926.